christophhagen/BinaryCodable/README.md

 Sorting the binary data does not influence decoding, but introduces a computation penalty during encoding.
 It should therefore only be used if the binary data must be consistent across multiple invocations.

-**Note** The `sortKeysDuringEncoding` option does not guarantee deterministic binary data, and should be used with care.
+**Note:** The `sortKeysDuringEncoding` option does not guarantee deterministic binary data, and should be used with care.

 ### Protobuf compatibility